 12. “For it is easy to criticize and break down the spirit of others, but to know yourself takes a lifetime.”

 When you are working with other writers, be it as a peer or as a mentor, don’t use their script as a way to feel better about yourself.
-It’s easy to criticize others.
+Criticizing others is easy.
 You’re doing them nor yourself any good by ripping apart their characters and stories.
 Instead, when giving feedback, point out not only what doesn’t work, but what does, and deliver it in a helpful and constructive manner.

 And then go home and look into that mirror and read your own script(s), having learned what has and hasn’t worked for others.
 Then get to know your own triumphs and failures.

-When collaborating with other writers, producers, executives, or talent — which is inevitable in film and television, both of which are collaborative art forms and industries — understand that in order for you to see the potential that they can bring, you have to set aside what you know and believe.
-You have to empty your cup before you can ever understand where they are coming from, otherwise you’ll just be considering how their perspective goes against yours.
+When collaborating with other writers, producers, executives, or talent — which is inevitable in film and television, both of which are collaborative art forms and industries — understand that for you to see the potential that they can bring, you have to set aside what you know and believe.
+You have to empty your cup before you can ever understand where they are coming from.
+Otherwise you’ll just be considering how their perspective goes against yours.
 That’s not collaboration.

 14. “To spend time is to pass it in a specified manner.
 To waste time is to expend it thoughtlessly or carelessly.”